Gumbel-Attention for Multi-modal Machine Translation: Experiment

 \subsection{Datasets}

-Following previous work, we conduct experiments on the widely used Multil30k~\cite{DBLP:conf/acl/ElliottFSS16} dataset to investigate the effectiveness of our proposed model, which is the largest existing manual labeling dataset for multi-modal machine translation.
-Each picture in the Multil30k dataset is equipped with an English description, and the description is manually translated into German and French.
+Following previous work, we conduct experiments on the widely used Multil30k~\citep{DBLP:conf/acl/ElliottFSS16} dataset to investigate the effectiveness of our proposed model.
 The dataset contains 29,000 instances for training, 1,014 instances for validation, and 1,000 instances for testing(Test2016).
-We also evaluate our model on the WMT17 test set(Test2017) and the MSCOCO test, which contain 1,000 and 461 instances respectively.
+We also evaluate our model on the WMT17 test set(Test2017) and the MSCOCO test, which contain 1,000 and 461 instances, respectively.